 For a full list of board members click here

 To be the preferred organization investing in education, basic needs, and health in our community.

-Tax-Exempt Status — all United Ways must be tax-exempt under Section 501(c)(3) of the Internal Revenue Code as well as corresponding provisions of other applicable state, local or foreign laws or regulations.
+All United Ways must be tax-exempt under Section 501(c)(3) of the Internal Revenue Code as well as corresponding provisions of other applicable state, local or foreign laws or regulations

 United Way of Northwest Georgia is committed to keeping all personal donor or member agency information confidential and secure.
 We use personal donor or member agency information to administer our business, and access is limited to those who need it for this purpose.
 We may share personal donor or agency information with volunteers who assist United Way with our fundraising, funds distribution, or community impact efforts.
 We do not sell donor lists or data about our donors and agencies to others.If you have a question or concern, please e-mail us or call 706.876.1580.